 Michael practices in commercial litigation with a particular focus on infrastructure, construction and information technology law.
 He practiced at the London Commercial Bar for over 15 years at a leading construction and IT set, before joining Russell McVeagh.
 He ranked as Leading Junior Counsel in The Legal 500 UK and Chambers & Partners UK, and is now recognised by Chambers Asia-Pacific, the Best Lawyers® New Zealand Guide, and Chambers and Partners Asia Pacific Guide.

 Michael regularly acts for principals and contractors bringing or defending adjudication claims under the Construction Contracts Act 2002.
-He also has extensive experience cases involving professional negligence claims against construction professionals including architects, engineers, project managers and quantity surveyors.
+He also has extensive experience with cases involving professional negligence claims against construction professionals including architects, engineers, project managers and quantity surveyors.

 Michael also acts on adjudication enforcement proceedings, and was sole counsel in one of the first cases in which the English High Court granted an injunction to restrain adjudication proceedings pending payment of sums due (Mentmore Towers v Packman Lucas Limited EWHC 3212 (TCC)) and EWHC 457 (TCC)).